photoprism/photoprism-docs/docs/developer-guide/machine-learning/models.md

 ---

+## Dependencies

+### Flask

+[Flask](https://flask.palletsprojects.com/en/3.0.x/) is the framework that is used for the API.
+It allows for API creation with Python, which is key for this application as it utilizes ML.

+### PyTorch

+[PyTorch](https://pytorch.org/) is key for working with the ML models to generate the outputs.
+It also enables GPU processing, speeding up the image processing with the models.
+PyTorch primarily creates and handles tensors, which are crucial for the function of the models.

+### Transformers

+[Transformers](https://huggingface.co/docs/transformers/en/index) is used for downloading and loading the models.
+In addition to this it is used in the image processing with the models.

+### Pillow

+[Pillow](https://pypi.org/project/pillow/) is used to take the supplied URL and convert it into the format needed to input into the models.

+### pydantic

+[pydantic](https://github.com/pydantic/pydantic) is used for JSON schemas, serialization and deserialization of requests and responses.

+### ollama

+[ollama](https://github.com/ollama/ollama) is used as integration library that connects to any given ollama instance.

+### timm

+[timm](https://huggingface.co/timm) is a tensorflow extension for timm models.
+Currently used for NSFW detection.

+### huggingface_hub[hf_xet]

+[xet](https://huggingface.co/blog/xet-on-the-hub) Extension used for faster downloading of huggingface models.

+---

 ## Troubleshooting and CLI Commands

 When developing or debugging the Vision service integration, you can use built-in CLI commands to inspect the configuration.